University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 TO ADD IN
 ```

 # **3. Mapping sequencing reads to a reference genome using snippy**

 A very talented bioinformatician who is a friend of mine (Torsten Seemann) wrote Snippy (https://github.com/tseemann/snippy).
 Snippy is a widely used pipeline that maps reads to a reference genome, to identify variants and produces a range of outputs. snippy uses BWA-MEM, SAMtools and FreeBayes, which we will learn more about in this practical.
 If you have done one of our bioinformatics courses you may find snippy familiar, however as a bioinformatician snippy will likely become one of the tools that you will most frequently use and so in this practical we will be looking at snippy in more detail.

-## 3.1 run Snippy for variant calling
+## 3.1 Run Snippy for variant calling

 Snippy requires: